bcalvert/StopDiLepCode/RootFiles/PlotReadMe.txt

 Description: All ee events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , both leptons in endcap eta range

 Channel Number: 28
-Description: All ee events, inclusive other than being/requiring, at least 2 jet(s)
+Description: All ee events, inclusive other than being/requiring, at least 2 jet(s), with NO BJets

 Channel Number: 29
-Description: All ee events, inclusive other than being/requiring, at least 2 jet(s), at least 40 GeV of MET
+Description: All ee events, inclusive other than being/requiring, at least 2 jet(s), at least 40 GeV of MET, with NO BJets

 Channel Number: 30
-Description: All ee events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s)
+Description: All ee events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), with NO BJets

 Channel Number: 31
-Description: All ee events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), at least 40 GeV of MET
+Description: All ee events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), at least 40 GeV of MET, with NO BJets

 Channel Number: 32
-Description: All ee events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s)
+Description: All ee events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), with NO BJets

 Channel Number: 33
-Description: All ee events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 40 GeV of MET
+Description: All ee events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 40 GeV of MET, with NO BJets

 Channel Number: 34
 Description: All emu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV)